Deluge of funding flows into the 14th District for 2022 Congressional race

-The Rome Republican has raised over $3 million, according the most recent campaign finance report filed with the Federal Elections Commission.
-She's raised over $5.9 million since elected in November 2020 -- an unprecedented sum for a freshman lawmaker.
+Greene has raised over $3 million, according the most recent campaign finance report filed with the Federal Elections Commission.
+She’s raised over $5.9 million since elected in November 2020 — an unprecedented sum for a freshman lawmaker.

+Greene, a Republican who lives in Rome, Ga., represents the 14th Congressional District, which is comprised of a dozen counties in Northwest Georgia, including Walker, Catoosa, Chattooga, Dade, Floyd, Gordon, Haralson, Murray, Paulding, Polk, Whitfield and a portion of Pickens.

 That’s a shift from her 2020 congressional campaign, which was largely self-funded.